 Meet Dr. David Daniels

-David in His Own Words
+David in his Own Words

 I’ve always been interested in two things: human behavior and the cosmos.
 Why do people do what they do?
 What makes people get along, or not?
 What makes a relationship thrive?
 And what is the universe all about anyway?
 I remember at age 11 secretly climbing onto the roof of my family home to lie on my back and wonder at the stars.
 I had deep, often blissful, experiences of the vastness of it all — until one night.

-Somehow on this one occasion I seemed to have merged into the oneness of everything.
+Somehow on this one occasion, I seemed to have merged into the oneness of everything.
 Not knowing what this was, I felt something akin to the disappearance altogether of my sense of “being me,” what I would now say was an experience of letting go of my egoic state of mind.
 Sounds good, but at age 11, it actually terrified me (not to mention, I am a Type 6 on the Enneagram, a structure that struggles with existential fear to begin with!).
 I immediately stopped my late night, rooftop adventures and my gazing with wonderment into the universe above.
 That experience aside, I never, ever lost my deeper interest in what swirled above me, in how things worked, or in why some people seemed so happy and others not, nor did I ever lose my curiosity for the mystery of life itself.

 In 1955, Judy, my college sweetie, and I married at the age of 20 after I completed my first year of medical school (I had skipped a grade and was admitted to Stanford University School of Medicine early).
 We have now been together over 60 years, a tribute to her, since I doubted her love for so, so long.
 It was hard for the Type 6 in me to believe that this loving, steady, and beautiful woman could truly love a doubting-minded guy like me!
 Over the years, I am happy to share, we learned so much from each other and came to understand what’s really required in building a healthy, loving, sustaining, and romantic relationship.
 Sixty years later I realize my thriving marriage was a big part of how interested I became in human relationships and why and what makes them work.